ngx-md-slides/ngx-md-slides/README.md

 A way to make multi-lingual presentations, using markdown and Angular components.

-## Motivation

-I don't like working with PowerPoint.

 ## Implemented:

 - [x] Add Max width / Zoom option